 Founder of the Antiquities Coalition, Chairman, Board of Directors

-As the Chairman of the Antiquities Coalition, Deborah started a robust high-level dialogue with Antiquities and Foreign Ministers in ten countries in the Middle East on how to preserve and protect our cultural heritage and has elevated global understanding of the linkage between antiquities trafficking and terror networks.
+As the Chairman of the Antiquities Coalition, Lehr launched a robust Minister-level dialogue on how to preserve and protect our cultural heritage and has elevated global understanding of the linkage between antiquities trafficking and terror networks.
 Heritage projects offer a tremendous chance for business to create opportunity throughout the Middle East and around the world.

 Deborah is also CEO and founding partner of Basilinna, a strategic consulting firm focused on China and the Middle East.
-She serves as a Senior Fellow at the Paulson Institute, a think tank founded by former Secretary of Treasury Hank Paulson, which is focused on US-China trade, finance, and conservation.
+She is also the Executive Director of the Paulson Institute, a think tank founded by former Secretary of Treasury Hank Paulson, which is focused on US-China trade, finance, and conservation.
 She oversees their Green Finance initiative including helping to establish the U.S.-China Green Fund to invest in energy efficient technologies and projects.

 She is on the Board of the World Monuments Fund, the Middle East Institute, the International Advisory Board of the London School of Economics, and the Sesame Workshop Global Advisory Board.
 Deborah is also a member of the Council on Foreign Relations.
 UNESCO has nominated Deborah as one of its inaugural list of accomplished global women.
 She also received the prestigious Hadrian Award from the World Monument Fund for her work in fighting the illicit trade in antiquities.